 Whether it’s photo editing or video editing, finding a laptop under $1,000 that can handle your needs will be tough.
 At least, it used to be that way before AMD released its fantastic Ryzen 4000 line of CPUs.
 Now, you benefit from the fastest processor you can buy for under $1,000 (and one that rivals those in machines selling for $2,000 and more), along with reasonably quick graphics.

-Fast video editing often requires both a fast GPU and higher core-count processors, and Lenovo’s IdeaPad Slim 7 provides reasonable mix of both thanks to its Ryzen 7 4800U CPU.
+Fast video editing often requires both a fast GPU and higher core-count processors, and Lenovo’s IdeaPad Slim 7 provides a reasonable mix of both thanks to its Ryzen 7 4800U CPU.
 Meanwhile, both photo editing and video editing require a well-calibrated screen with accurate colors.
 Unfortunately, the XPS 15, MacBook Pro 15, or Razer Blade that you need are never under $1,000.

 Read our in-depth Lenovo IdeaPad Slim 7 review